-You will have a follow-up appointment with your surgeon 2 weeks after your surgery, following your return home, to check the wound, remove stitches/ staples and renew prescriptions, if necessary.
+You will have a follow-up appointment with your surgeon about 2 weeks after your surgery, following your return home, to check the wound, remove stitches/staples and renew prescriptions, if necessary.

-You should also make an appointment with your family physician, once your have recovered, for a general health check-up.
-Your surgical report can be sent to your family physician as needed.
+You should also make an appointment with your family physician, once you have recovered, for a general health check-up.
+Your operated report can be sent to your family physician as needed.

-8. When to seek emergency care?
-Dial 911 if you:
+8. When to see an emergency doctor?

-- · have sudden intense pain in the operated leg
+Call 911 if you have:

-- · are unable to move the operated leg
+- sudden intense pain in the operated leg

-- · have shortening of the leg
+- o inability to move the operated leg

-- · have sudden chest pain
+- o sudden chest pain

-- · have sudden shortness of breath
+- sudden shortness of breath

-Hip Arthroplasty: your hospital stay
+Total knee replacement: your hospital stay

-Pre-Admission
+Pre-admission